Princess Victoria of Hesse and by Rhine: Legacy

-With the help of her lady-in-waiting, Baroness Sophie Buxhoeveden, Victoria wrote a memoir, held in the Mountbatten archive at the University of Southampton, which remains an interesting source for royal historians.
-A selection of Queen Victoria's letters to Victoria have been published with a commentary by Richard Hough and an introduction by Victoria's granddaughter, Patricia Mountbatten.
+With the help of her lady-in-waiting, Baroness Sophie Buxhoeveden, Victoria wrote a memoir, held in the Mountbatten archive at the University of Southampton, which remains a source for royal historians.
+A selection of Queen Victoria's letters to Victoria has been published with a commentary by Richard Hough and an introduction by Victoria's granddaughter, Patricia Mountbatten.

 Lord Mountbatten remembered her fondly: "My mother was very quick on the uptake, very talkative, very aggressive and argumentative.
 With her marvellous brain she sharpened people's wits."
 Her granddaughter thought her "formidable, but never intimidating ... a supremely honest woman, full of commonsense and modesty".
-Victoria wrote her own typically forthright epitaph at the end of her life in letters to and conversation with her son: "What will live in history is the good work done by the individual & that has nothing to do with rank or title ...
+Victoria wrote her own typically forthright epitaph at the end of her life in letters to, and conversation with, her son: "What will live in history is the good work done by the individual & that has nothing to do with rank or title ...
 I never thought I would be known only as your mother.
 You're so well known now and no one knows about me, and I don't want them to."